End-to-End Dexterous Arm-Hand VLA Policies via Shared Autonomy: VR Teleoperation Augmented by Autonomous Hand VLA Policy for Efficient Data Collection: Methods and Training Recipe

 \subsubsection{\textbf{Force-Adaptive Grasping Policy Learned by LSTM}}

-To bootstrap the learning of reactive grasping under rich contact dynamics without relying on complex visual perception, we first train a ``blind'' policy \cite{wang2022learning} that depends solely on proprioceptive and \textit{tactile feedback}.
-The policy is trained using a hybrid dataset combining trajectories from a parametric force-based controller (68 demos) and human teleoperation demonstrations (150 demos), ensuring both physical compliance and human-like grasping strategies.
-We use a diverse set of over 20 objects with varying shapes, sizes, weights, and surface materials to enhance the \textit{implicit} behavior of variable adaptive grip forces, given the history information of proprioceptive and tactile sensing encapsulated by the LSTM.
+To bootstrap reactive grasping under rich contact dynamics without complex visual perception, we first train a ``blind'' policy \cite{wang2022learning} using solely the proprioceptive and \textit{tactile feedback}.
+The policy uses a hybrid dataset from a parametric force-based controller (68 demos) and human teleoperation demonstrations (150 demos), ensuring force-sensitive compliance control and human-like grasping strategies.
+We use a diverse set of over 20 objects with varying shapes, sizes, weights, and materials to enhance the \textit{implicit} behavior of variable adaptive grip forces, given the proprioceptive–tactile history encapsulated by the LSTM.

 \paragraph{\textbf{Data Collection for LSTM}}